top of page

 Introduction to IACS: The International Association of Classification Societies

-The International Association of Classification Societies (IACS) is a non-governmental entity crucial for maritime safety and international shipping regulations.
+IACS is a non-governmental entity responsible for maritime safety and international shipping regulations.
 Founded in 1968, it unites the world's top classification societies, covering over 90% of global cargo-carrying tonnage.
 By establishing technical standards and offering ship classification services, IACS significantly enhances the safety and efficiency of global shipping.

 The main goal of IACS is to establish, maintain, and apply technical requirements for ship design, construction, and survey.
 By setting high standards and ensuring compliance through rigorous ship classification processes, IACS plays a vital role in preventing accidents, minimizing environmental risks, and promoting the overall safety and reliability of the shipping industry.